 A great trivia question might be: “What do a city in Germany, porcelain china, and a quilt block have in common?”
 The answer?
 They all share the name Dresden!
 Dresden Germany during the 19th century was the center of the romanticism movement that included delicately painted porcelain, subsequently named Dresden china.
 Quilters in the early 20th century admired the china designs, resulting in a quilting pattern that was given the name—Dresden Plate.

 Kate Bashynski, a designer on the Sewing With Nancy team and one of the best stitchers I’ve ever met, has taken great interest in the Dresden Plate designs.
-As my guest on the 2-part series, Delightful Dresden Appliqués, we show inventive designs and sewing tips.

 If you’ve never created a Dresden Plate appliqué, you’ll need a template to create the wedges.
 We used both large and small template sizes.